totaldebug/CfDnsSync/README.md

 If you want to learn more about the Cloudflare API, you can read on [here](https://api.cloudflare.com/).

+## YAML Configuration

+If you want to restrict the token access to only be allowed to update a specific zone then set the `cf_zone:` option.

+This option being set means a list of the zones is not required.

 ## Credits and Thanks
  - [Cloudflare](https://www.cloudflare.com/) for having an API and otherwise generally being cool.